The possible risks associated with the different sleeping practices of the child

 Les risques éventuels liés aux différentes pratiques de couchage de l'enfant

-Each year, the Member States of the European Union have approximately 19,000 injured children aged 0 to 14 in accidents involving berths.
+Every year, around 19,000 children aged 0 to 14 are injured in accidents involving cribs in European Union Member States.
 These accidents are serious enough to require a visit to the emergency department.

-A new report from the HAS (Haute Autorité de Santé) has recently been released and informs us about the prevention of positional cranial deformities and sudden infant death syndrome.
+A new report from the HAS (Haute Autorité de Santé) was recently released and informs us about the prevention of positional cranial deformations and sudden infant death.

-The objective of our article is to try to explore the different possibly dangerous interactions of children with products, to explore new trends, and to synthesize the risks to which babies could be exposed during periods of sleep when it is not is not under adult supervision.
+The objective of our article is to try to explore the different possibly dangerous interactions of children with products, to explore new trends, and to summarize the risks to which babies could be exposed during periods of sleep when they are not is not under adult supervision.

-We will also talk about the benefits of sleep in babies but also on children, and how to optimize it.
+We will also talk about the benefits of sleep for babies but also for children, and how to optimize it.

-1. Sudden Infant Death Syndrome (MSN) and plagiocephaly (flat head syndrome): definitions
+Sudden infant death syndrome (MSN) and plagiocephaly (flat head syndrome): definitions

-SIDS is the sudden death of a young child, aged one month to one year and apparently healthy, while sleeping.
-The exact French medical term in 2008 is Sudden Unexplained Infant Death Syndrome (SIDS).
-In 2009, the term unexpected infant death (IMD) is now used to take into account all cases of death occurring suddenly in an infant when nothing, in its known history, could let it be predicted.
+SIDS is the sudden death of a young, apparently healthy child, aged one month to one year, while sleeping.
+The correct French medical term in 2008 is sudden unexplained infant death (SIDN).
+In 2009, the term unexpected infant death (IMD) is now used to take into account all cases of death occurring suddenly in an infant when nothing in its known antecedents could have predicted it.

-Plagiocephaly is a deformation of the infant's skull giving it an asymmetrical shape, often referred to as "flat head syndrome".
+Plagiocephaly is a deformation of the infant's skull giving it an asymmetrical shape, often referred to as “flat head syndrome”.
 There is a wide spectrum of head shapes in children, and the prevalence of plagiocephaly increases until four months of age, then decreases with age.
-In the vast majority of cases, it is a benign anomaly that resolves before the age of two and often results from the baby lying on his back.
+In the vast majority of cases, it is a benign anomaly that resolves before the age of two and is often the result of the baby lying on his back.

 What are the consequences of plagiocephaly?